Do you want to integrate payment gateway and get paid online without any hassle?

 Now, it’s time to set the payment method for this form.
 To make it happen, go to the Payment Method Fields option located in the right sidebar.
 Then click on the Card Elements Stripe option.
 You can transact with any credit card or debit card through Stripe.
 Once you click it, a payment panel section will be added to the form.

 Then, hit on the down arrow icon to expand the payment panel section.
-There are several options available out there, you can provide new field label or can keep the existing one.
+There are several options available out there, you can provide a new field label or can keep the existing one.

 Next, click on the Embedded Checkout Field from the radio button from the Checkout display style option.
 You can also enable Zip/Postal code verification.
 Now click on the Update button.